4R3B3LatH34R7/MMRTokenizerXL/README.md

 4. [MMRParser](https://github.com/4R3B3LatH34R7/MMRTokenizerXL#14mmrparser)

 ### 1.1.MMRTokenizer
-MMRTokenizer is designed to be purely used for tokenization of Myanmar words without additional bells and whistles, as this UDF was purported to be used for further processing into NLP methods, rather than intended for general everyday use.\
+MMRTokenizer is designed to be used mainly for tokenization of Myanmar words without additional bells and whistles, as this UDF was purported to be used for further processing into NLP methods, rather than intended for general everyday use.\
 If extra functionality is required, the users are encouraged to use [MMRManipulator UDF](https://github.com/4R3B3LatH34R7/MMRTokenizerXL#mmrmanipulator).\
-Since this UDF is mainly intended for NLP-related usage, it's users are expected to be able to manipulate the VBA source code directly to change the separator to their whims, so no switching arguments are included for that purpose.\
+Since this UDF is mainly intended for NLP-related usage, it's users are expected to be able to manipulate the VBA source code directly to change the separator to their whims, so no switching arguments are included for that purpose.

 ### 1.2.MMRManipulator
 This is a tool spawned from being able tokenize in order to manipulate the Myanmar words typed in Pyidaungsu font.\